We’re the Nelson Bay children’s dentist

-At Platinum Dental, we understand that it is crucial to make a child’s first dental experience as enjoyable and as positive as possible.
+At Platinum Dental, we understand that it is crucial to make for the first children’s dentist experience as enjoyable and as positive as possible.
 We want to make sure that your child enjoys getting to know our brilliant dentists and is comfortable at all times.
 A pleasant first visit is important for building trust and will help your child feel at ease for future dental appointments!

 It is recommended that a child’s first dental visit occurs soon after the eruption of their first few baby teeth or by the age of 1.